Lord Melville (1803 EIC ship)

 Lord Melville was launched in 1803 as an East Indiaman for the British East India Company (EIC).
 She made six voyages for the company before she was sold for a hulk in 1817.

 Career

-On 28 August 1801, i.e., before Lord Melville was built, the EIC agreed with Robert Charnock to engage her for six voyages.
+On 28 August 1801, before Lord Melville was built, the EIC agreed with Robert Charnock to engage her for six voyages.
 The peacetime rate was £17 9s per ton with kentledge, and £19 per ton without kentledge.
 On her first voyage she would also receive an allowance for building of £6 6s per ton.

 EIC voyage #1 (1803–1805): Captain Charles Lennox acquired a letter of marque on 27 May 1803.
 He sailed from Portsmouth on 30 June, bound for Bengal.
 Lord Melville was at Rio de Janeiro on 16 September.